johnbianchi/fireplace-video/README.md

 # piarmy-video-player

-Work in progress.
-Documentation and tutorial coming soon...

----
+#### This is currently in progress.
+This notice will be removed when ready for deployment and documentation is updated.
+Assume unusable nonsense below.

-### Notes
+## Notes

 * Based on: https://github.com/danisla/dockerfiles/tree/master/rpi-omxplayer